Zenith Eazy PC

 The Eazy PC (stylized as eaZy pc) is an all-in-one IBM PC compatible computer manufactured by Zenith Data Systems (ZDS) starting in 1987.
-This small-form-factor XT-compatible system has some unique features, such as using a non-Intel CPU.
+This small-form-factor XT-compatible system has some distinctive features, such as using an NEC V40 CPU.
 The Eazy PC was designed to be a simple, cost-effective computer for the home.
 This was a departure for ZDS, who had historically avoided the retail consumer market to focus on customers such as businesses, universities, and government agencies.

 Specifications

 Construction and components

 The Eazy PC is an all-in-one system: the CRT monitor and its tilt/swivel base are permanently attached to the base unit and cannot be upgraded.
 The monitor also houses the computer's power supply.
 The screen measures 14 in diagonally.
 It generates only a gray scale display, using a warm white phosphor.
 The graphics chip supports CGA video with a maximum resolution of 640 by 200 pixels which is double-scanned to 400 vertical pixel resolution, providing crisp characters in text mode.

 The lower case holding the mainboard measures 13 × 11 × 3.5 in in width, depth, and height respectively.
 The single or dual 3.5-inch floppy drives are accessed from the computer's right side.
 The included detached keyboard plugs into a 5-pin DIN connector on the left side.

 On the rear of the system unit are a DE-09M port for a serial mouse, a DB-25F parallel port, and a proprietary "option" port that is a 64-pin two row pin header for external modules.
 The mouse port is a serial port with functions unnecessary for mouse operation disabled.

 The CPU in the Eazy PC is an NEC V40 microprocessor running at a clock speed of 7.16 MHz, but able to be slowed to the 4.77 MHz speed of a standard XT.
 Like the NEC V20, the V40 is object-code compatible with the Intel 8088, but the V40 includes some integrated peripherals that would otherwise require additional circuitry on the mainboard.
 Base system memory is 512 KB of RAM.
 The BIOS used was both designed and supplied by Vadem.

 The mainboard was noteworthy among contemporary IBM PC compatible systems of its class for its extensive use of large scale integration (LSI) ICs and low-power CMOS chips—as ZDS had been using in their portable computers.
 Locating the system power supply inside the monitor permitted a smaller mainboard enclosure.

 ZDS offered the Eazy PC in three configurations:

 Once purchased, the configuration of the drives could not be modified—even to add a second floppy drive to a Model 1—except by ZDS themselves.
 Models 1 and 2 were equipped with lower-wattage power supplies unable to support the addition of a hard drive.
 The components inside Models 1 and 2 were also arranged differently from the Model 3, in a way that makes it impossible to install an aftermarket hard drive.